msakenis/studportal-BE-serverless-/README.md

 npm install
 ```

-3. Add your DB details as enviroment variables to Settings and change your main API URL in front-end:
+3. Add your DB details as environment variables to the Settings and change your main API URL in the front-end:

 ```sh
 npm run serve